 At Airbnb, corporate communications is no longer a support function.
 It is the brand.

 This evolution did not begin as a communications strategy.
 It emerged from a structural reality.
-Airbnb operates at the intersection of technology, housing, labor, and local governance—domains where controversy is unavoidable and silence is interpreted as evasion.
-Traditional corporate communications playbooks, built for stability and predictability, were ill-suited to a business whose legitimacy is constantly contested.
-Airbnb’s response was not to retreat behind institutional language, but to lean into personal voice, transparency, and narrative control—most visibly through its CEO.
+Airbnb operates at the intersection of technology, housing, labor, and local governance — domains where controversy is unavoidable and silence is interpreted as evasion.
+Airbnb's response was not to retreat behind institutional language, but to lean into personal voice, transparency, and narrative control — most visibly through its CEO.

 Brian Chesky's decision to position himself as Airbnb's primary communicator was not merely a leadership choice.
 It was a recalibration of how corporate authority is established.
 Rather than speaking through press releases and third-party validation, Airbnb increasingly communicates directly, often in first person, often in long-form, and often with an emotional register that would have been unthinkable in corporate communications a decade ago.

-Airbnb’s approach will not work for every company.
+Airbnb's approach will not work for every company.
 It relies on a leader willing to be visible, articulate, and accountable.
 It also assumes a digital audience comfortable with long-form explanation rather than soundbites.
-But as stakeholder expectations continue to shift toward transparency and immediacy, Airbnb’s communications evolution offers a blueprint that many companies will be pressured to emulate, whether they are prepared or not.
+But as stakeholder expectations continue to shift toward transparency and immediacy, Airbnb's communications evolution offers a blueprint that many companies will be pressured to emulate.

 The deeper lesson is not about charismatic leadership.
 It is about coherence.
 Corporate communications in the digital age cannot simply react to events; it must articulate a consistent point of view about why a company exists and how it navigates complexity.
 Airbnb's success and stumbles alike illustrate that this work is no longer peripheral.
 It is central to corporate legitimacy.